 While on the keto diet, be sure to drink plenty of water and hydrating liquids throughout the day, including herbal tea, fresh-squeezed vegetable juice, organic coffee, green tea and bone broth.
 You’ll also want to consume some salt – by using sea salt or Himalayan pink salt to flavor foods or by drinking salted broth – in order to get enough potassium, magnesium and other electrolytes.
 Electrolytes can help with digestion and cellular and muscular functions, while also supporting good quality sleep, energy and mood.

 While the keto diet is very different from most standard low-fat diets that are recommended for weight loss, it’s still generally considered to be safe and health-promoting for most people.
-That being said, people who should not start the ketogenic diet (especially without first talking to a doctor) include anyone with a history of diabetes, liver or kidney disease, eating disorder(s) and any genetic defects that interfere with fat absorption, as well as women who are pregnant or nursing.
+That being said, people who should not start the ketogenic diet (especially without first talking to a functional nutritionist) include anyone with a history of diabetes, liver or kidney disease, eating disorder(s) and any genetic defects that interfere with fat absorption, as well as women who are pregnant or nursing.

 Temporary side effects of the Keto diet